isabellajade/matplotlib-challenge/README.md

 ![Summary Statistics Table](Pymaceuticals/images/SummaryStats.PNG)

 ## Bar Chart
-Displayed in this bar chart is the total number of time points tested for all mice for each drug regimen throughout the study.
+Displayed in this bar chart is the total number of time points tested for all mice, for each drug regimen, throughout the study.

 ![Bar Chart](Pymaceuticals/images/BarChart.PNG)